 How to Begin: Writing When the Story Still Hurts

-There’s a moment before the words come.
+There is a moment before the words come.

-It’s quiet, but not peaceful.
+It is quiet, but not peaceful.

 That moment is sacred.
 And terrifying.

-It’s the decision to speak even though silence feels safer.
+It is the decision to speak even though silence feels safer.

-It’s the risk of naming something that still stings.
+It is the risk of naming something that still stings.

+That is part of why Recollections Within exists.
 Not for the polished stories, but for the ones still tangled in grief, rage, confusion, and memory.
+The ones that do not yet know how to be told.

-Because here’s the truth:
+Because here is the truth:

-We don’t write because we’re ready.
+We do not write because we are ready.

-We write because we’re not.
+We write because we are not.

 We write to make sense of what happened.